scott-vincent/go-vue-wiki/README.md

 ```
 ### Notes:
 Will build .exe in current folder.
-If you want the .exe in the go/bin folder (already on path), use 'go install' instead of 'go build'.
+If you want the .exe in the go/bin folder (already on path), use *go install* instead of *go build*.

 # Run Server
 ```